ilizin/api-rest-demo/README.md

 # api-rest-demo

-This demo project shows how to easily build an api rest with springboot.
+This demo project shows how easy is to build an api rest with springboot.

-Springboot is full of properties and annotations, find the code fully commented about how to use a bunch of them.
+Springboot is full of properties and annotations, find this code fully commented to document how to use a bunch of them.

 **Annotations:** @Configuration, @ControllerAdvice, @ExceptionHandler, @RestController, @RequestMapping, @Value, @Autowired, @Qualifier,
 @GetMapping, @PathVariable, @Lazy. @Service, @PostConstruct, @PreDestroy, @Primary, @Scope, @SpringBootApplication,